AssassinPunk/AlokMaiti/README.md

 - 🔭 Working on **HR-Workflow-Designer** and **Stockify**
 - 🤖 Built a reinforcement learning agent for **Meta Hackathon** (supportopsenv)
+- 🛍️ Co-built **KOSH** — a live e-commerce platform to scale an ethnic wear brand to pan-India
 - 💡 I love TypeScript, clean architecture, and shipping things that actually work
 - 📍 Based in Chennai, India for now